-In addition to the water-oriented uses provided for in the McAteer-Petris Act, the Replacement fill Policy (50% Rule) in the San Francisco Bay Plan provides, in part, that BCDC can permit fill on publicly-owned land for Bay-oriented commercial recreation and Bay-oriented public assembly, provided that the fill is a replacement pier that covers less of the Bay than was being uncovered, and the amount of Bay-oriented commercial recreation or Bay-oriented public assembly uses cover nor more than 50% of the area of the Bay uncovered and the remainder (50%) of the replaced pier must be used either for public recreation, public access or open space, including open water.
+1 In addition to the water-oriented uses provided for in the McAteer-Petris Act, the Replacement fill Policy (50% Rule) in the San Francisco Bay Plan provides, in part, that BCDC can permit fill on publicly-owned land for Bay-oriented commercial recreation and Bay-oriented public assembly, provided that the fill is a replacement pier that covers less of the Bay than was being uncovered, and the amount of Bay-oriented commercial recreation or Bay-oriented public assembly uses cover nor more than 50% of the area of the Bay uncovered and the remainder (50%) of the replaced pier must be used either for public recreation, public access or open space, including open water.

-- 3. Parking on Replacement Fill (In Fisherman's Wharf and the Southern Waterfront). - a.
-Parking on replacement fill for public and commercial recreation uses other than marinas should be allowed only if: (1) no alternative upland location is feasible; (2) the parking is located within a structure devoted to a use permitted under the Special Area Plan and is necessary to such use or to other permitted uses in the same project area; and (3) it is the minimum necessary. - b.
-Determination of the amount of parking allowed should be based on the desirability of reducing automobile traffic along the waterfront and to the maximum extent feasible should consider the use of existing public transit and inland parking which could reasonably be provided in the future. - 4.
+- it is the minimum necessary. - Determination of the amount of parking allowed should be based on the desirability of reducing automobile traffic along the waterfront and to the maximum extent feasible should consider the use of existing public transit and inland parking which could reasonably be provided in the future.

 Marina Parking.
-Parking for marinas should be provided on upland locations except some fill for parking may be permitted at suitable marina sites with difficult land configurations provided that the Bay fill is the minimum necessary and any unavoidable loss of Bay habitat, surface area, or volume is offset to the maximum extent feasible, preferably at or near the site. - 5.
+Parking for marinas should be provided on upland locations except some fill for parking may be permitted at suitable marina sites with difficult land configurations provided that the Bay fill is the minimum necessary and any unavoidable loss of Bay habitat, surface area, or volume is offset to the maximum extent feasible, preferably at or near the site.

 Fill for Maritime Facilities.
 Any filling or dredging for maritime purposes should be consistent with the McAteer-Petris Act, the Bay Plan, the San Francisco Bay Area Seaport Plan and this Special Area Plan.

-6. Required Public Access
+Required Public Access.

-- a.
 In accordance with general Bay Plan policies, maximum feasible public access should be provided in conjunction with any development in the area covered by this Special Area Plan.
-Public access should be located at ground or platform level, but minor variations in elevation intended to enhance design of open space may be permitted.
+Public access should be located at ground or plat- form level, but minor variations in elevation intended to enhance design of open space may be permitted.
 Public access should also be open to the sky, although some covering may be allowed if it serves the public areas and does not support structures.
 Particular attention should be given to the provision of perimeter public access along the platform edge.
-Other uses may extend to the platform edge subject to the following conditions: - Such uses should enhance the total design of the project, should serve to make the public access more interesting, and should not divert the public way along more than twenty percent (20%) of the total platform edge; - Deviations of the public way from the platform edge should be limited to short distances. - Development of public access should be required as a condition of permits for new maritime and non-maritime development.
+Other uses may extend to the platform edge subject to the following conditions:

+- Such uses should enhance the total design of the project, should serve to make the public access more interesting, and should not divert the public way along more than twenty percent (20%) of the total platform edge; - Deviations of the public way from the plat- form edge should be limited to short distances. - Development of public access should be required as a condition of permits for new maritime and non-maritime development consistent with the San Francisco Bay Plan policies on Public Access, including policies related to conflicts between public access and safety.
 The location of such access obtained as a condition of maritime development between Channel Street and India Basin should be guided by the designations for public recreation, open space, and public access, as found on Special Area Plan Maps 5 and 6.